misskelly/CoYo-Colorado-Yoga-Collective/README.md

 # CoYo: Colorado Yoga Collective

 ## Abstract:

-As a group project, we wanted to create an app for users to find their favorite yoga studios (based off of yoga type; ie: hatha, vinyasa) and all of the drop-in fees so that they had everything in one place.
+We wanted to create an app for users to find their favorite yoga studios (based off of yoga type; ie: hatha, vinyasa) and all of the drop-in fees so that they had everything in one place.
 We created functionality for displaying studios based off of yoga type, sorting studios by price, display all studios, and a search bar to search for a specific yoga studio upon hitting the return key.

 ## Application deployed at: